magda-io/magda-config/README.md

 This will take a while for it to get everything set up.
 If you want to watch progress, run `kubectl get pods -w` in another terminal.

 8. Once helm is finished, run `kubectl get services -w` and wait for `gateway` to receive an external IP.
-It'll look something like this:
+It'll look something like this on kubectl or docker for desktop. **Note that minikube doesn't support this**, you'll just have to run `minikube ip` and keep refreshing it with the node port below until it comes up.

 ```
 gateway                           LoadBalancer   10.102.57.74     123.456.789.123     80:31519/TCP        1m